 These guidelines are meant to provide direction to prospective authors in preparing manuscripts for the Journal of School Health.
-If you have any questions about the submissions and/or review process, please contact our Associate Managing Editor, Ashley Havlicak at ahavlicak@ashaweb.org.
-For questions about manuscript alignment with the journal's mission or scope, please contact the Editor-in-Chief, Michael J. Mann, PhD at mmann@ashaweb.org.
+If you have any questions about the submissions and/or review process, please contact our Managing Editor, Ashley Havlicak at ahavlicak@ashaweb.org.
+For questions about manuscript alignment with the journal's mission or scope, please contact the Editor-in-Chief, Michael W. Long, PhD at mlong@ashaweb.org.
 The Editor-in-Chief is also available to answer questions, resolve concerns, or provide support throughout the process.
 Please don't hesitate to reach out.